Lakshmi-Chakradhar-Vijayarao/SafeRAG/README.md

 ## Limitations

-* Uses embedding similarity, not full logical inference
+* Uses semantic similarity rather than full logical inference
-* Performance depends on evidence corpus quality
+* Dependent on evidence corpus quality
-* Designed for post-generation verification (not generation itself)
+* Post-generation verification only (intentional)

-These are intentional trade-offs for transparency and reliability.
+These trade-offs favor **transparency, control, and reliability**.

 ---

-## Relevance Beyond Healthcare
+## Applications

-Although demonstrated on clinical examples, SafeRAG generalizes to:
+SafeRAG is applicable to:

+* Clinical decision support
-* financial compliance systems
+* Financial compliance checks
-* legal document analysis
+* Legal document validation
-* policy verification
+* Policy analysis
+* Enterprise AI safety layers
-* autonomous decision pipelines
+* Autonomous decision pipelines
-* safety-critical AI control systems

-The architecture is domain-agnostic.
+The architecture is **domain-agnostic**.

 ---

 ## Author

 **Lakshmi Chakradhar Vijayarao**
-AI Engineer — LLMs, RAG, Reinforcement Learning, AI Safety
+AI Engineer — LLMs, RAG, AI Safety
-Focus: **Reliable, auditable, system-level AI design**
+Focus: **Reliable, auditable, system-level AI systems**

 ---

 ## Final Note

-SafeRAG is intentionally **simple, explicit, and controllable**.
+SafeRAG is intentionally **simple, explicit, and bounded**.

 Its strength is not scale —
 its strength is **correctness under uncertainty**.

-That is what reliable AI systems are built on.
+That is what production-grade AI systems are built on.

 ---